Upazila: History

 Upazilas were formerly known as thana, which literally means police station.
 Despite the meaning, thanas functioned much as an administrative and geographic region, much as today's upazilas.
-In 1982 thanas were re-termed to as upazilas with provisions for semi-autonomous local governance.
+In 1982, thanas were re-termed to as upazilas with provisions for semi-autonomous local governance.
 This system was reverted to the thana system in 1992.
-Later in 1999 geographic regions under administrations of thanas were converted into upazilas.
+Later in 1999, geographic regions under administrations of thanas were converted into upazilas.
 All administrative terms in this level were renamed from thana to upazila.
 For instance, thana nirbahi officer (lit. thana executive officer) was renamed upazila nirbahi officer (lit. upazila executive officer).

 The word thana is now used to solely refer to police stations.
 Generally, there is one police station for each upazila, but larger administrative units may have more than one police station covering different regions.
+However, it was complicated again and currently, Upazilas which combinely form "Administrative Districts" are known as Thanas.

+For example: Panchlaish Thana, Double Mooring Thana under Chittagong district.

-On 26 July 2021, Khandker Anwarul Islam announced the renaming of Dakshin Sunamganj Upazila to "Shantiganj Upazila" as well as the creation of three new upazilas; Eidgaon Upazila in Cox’s Bazar District, Modhyanagar Upazila in Sunamganj District and Dasar Upazila in Madaripur District.
+On 26 July 2021, Khandker Anwarul Islam announced the renaming of Dakshin Sunamganj Upazila to "Shantiganj Upazila" as well as the creation of three new upazilas; Eidgaon Upazila in Cox's Bazar District, Madhyanagar Upazila in Sunamganj District and Dasar Upazila in Madaripur District.